 Residents, business owners, and property owners must clear snow from the sidewalk in front of their home or business (City Code Section 6-1-15):

 - Within 24 hours if snowfall is six inches or less.

 - Within 36 hours if snowfall is greater than six inches.

 The times begin after the snow has stopped falling.

-If the occupant or property owner fails to clean off the sidewalk, a notice of violation will be given.
-After 24 hours of the notice being given, if the sidewalk is still not clear, the city will clear the sidewalk at the owner's expense.
+If the occupant or property owner fails to clean off the sidewalk and if Public Works is notified of this uncleared sidwalk (notification must be address specific), a notice of violation will be given.
+After 24 hours of the notice being given, if the sidewalk is still not clear, the City will clear the sidewalk at the owner's expense.

 Snow Removal from Driveways Tip

 Snowplows push snow, they do not remove it.
 Snow mounds are created each time the trucks plow the street, including the final pass after the snow stops falling.
 Unfortunately, if you clear the snow mounds before the final pass, trucks will create another snow mound on its next pass.